SoftwareAG/adabas-natural-education-package/README.md

 ### Notice for updating tutorial html files

-Please do NOT modify `.html` in github directly.
+Please do NOT modify files here, if you are not authorized to.

 ### Notice